 If you’ve ever wondered what the deal is with shower oils, we can assure you that you are not alone.
-It’s clear that it’s for showering, but does it actually clean your skin?
+It’s clear that they’re for showering, but do they actually clean your skin?
 Should you use soap and then follow up with the oil?
 You might also be asking, “Why would I want to put oil on my body in the first place when I’m trying to rinse off?”
 Because the very concept of shower oil raises more questions than answers, you likely ignored using one in favor of your usual gel or bar soap.
 But the confusion ends today.
-We tapped some skincare experts to explain everything about shower oils and why you might actually benefit from using them.
+We tapped some skin-care experts to explain everything about shower oils and why you might actually benefit from using them.

 What does shower oil do?

 Dr. Lily Talakoub, a board-certified dermatologist and fellow of the American Board of Dermatology, says shower oil is a soap-free cleanser made without a surfactant, which works like an emulsifier.
 Most are formulated with an ingredient that allows the oil to transform into a milky texture as soon as it hits water, and you can use it in lieu of soap or body wash.
 Though they may seem indulgent (and some are), they are also a handy tool in stopping dry, itchy skin before it starts, which is especially important during colder fall and winter months.